 How to Choose Low-Cost Golf Drivers

 Fortunately for budget-conscious golfers, several drivers are available for less than $100.
-However, because to their generally inferior quality, they are largely for novices or leisure players.
+However, because of their generally inferior quality, they are largely for novices or leisure players.

 Cheap drivers can certainly serve a purpose, but the majority of them will not last a year.
 The seemingly unavoidable problem of a fractured clubhead is a typical concern with them.